Special Education and Inclusive Practices (SEIP)

 SEIP 602 Collaboration for Student Success (3 crs)

-• Dual-listed with SPED 402.
+• Dual-listed with SEIP 402.
 Credit may not be earned in both courses.

 This course will provide students with the knowledge and skills related to collaboration skills with parents, teachers, agencies and other school personnel that impact students with disabilities.
 Parent and family relations, conflict resolution, co-teaching practices, Special Education law and ethical behavior will also be presented.